vinnyroca/3D_Software/docs/3_SubdivisionModeling.md

 Next, use Shift+RMB to navigate to bevel.

-Lets set our fraction to .01 and our segments to 2.
+Let's set our fraction to .01 and our segments to 2.

 <figure> <img src = "../assets/images/maya_03_dice_02.gif"><figcaption></figcaption></figure>

-Next, Lets add in edge loops for the number indicators for our die.
+Next, Let's add in edge loops for the number indicators for our die.

 Use the insert edge loop tool to add two additional edge loops on all sides of our die.